Skip to content

 At A Glance

-Apprenticeship is a workforce training model that combines paid on-the-job learning and formal classroom or online instruction to help a worker master the knowledge, skills, and competencies needed for career success.
-Registered Apprenticeship (RA) programs take the basic apprenticeship model of paid on-the-job training and educational instruction and provide additional rigor, standards, and quality.
+Apprenticeship is a proven workforce training model that combines paid on-the-job training and formal classroom or online instruction to help a worker master the knowledge, skills, and competencies needed for career success.
+Registered Apprenticeship (RA) programs feature the basic apprenticeship elements of paid training and educational instruction, but they are industry-vetted and meet U.S. Department of Labor (DOL) standards for rigor and quality.

 Youth Apprenticeship Today